iZePlayzYT/SuperMarioEclipse-TranslationStation/README.md

 ### **How to edit `.bmg` files**

-If you want to edit the `.bmg` files, you probably want to use this tool:
-[SMS Message Editor](https://discord.com/channels/@me/552079563061198858/1283458708487274537) by [JoshuaMKW](https://github.com/JoshuaMKW) <br />
+If you want to edit the `.bmg` files, you probably want to use the [SMS Message Editor](https://discord.com/channels/@me/552079563061198858/1283458708487274537) by [JoshuaMKW](https://github.com/JoshuaMKW) <br />
 This tool provides an ingame view for the `.bmg` files so you can see, how your translation looks like ingame. <br />